 With segmentation, you’re no longer deploying a one-size-fits-all approach to your discount offers.
 You can create offers specific to customers at different buying stages or with varying interests.
 The offers wouldn’t be specific to each customer, but they may be more likely to resonate if they speak to interests those customers have actually expressed.

 For even more potentially effective results, you can attach your discount offer to the ads the customers see later.
-By inviting them back with a special coupon, you may be able to entice them to take a second look at the products you’re selling.
-You can also retarget with similar items that might be on sale, catching the eye of those for whom price was the main reason they didn’t buy.
-This may also work with customers who completed a purchase through your site, since they may be more likely to take an interest in similar products than someone who has never bought from you.
+By inviting them back with a special coupon, you may be able to entice them to take a second look at your products.
+You can also retarget with similar items that might be on sale.
+This could catch the eye of those for whom price was the main reason they didn’t buy.
+This may also work with customers who completed a purchase through your site.
+They may be more likely to take an interest in similar products than someone who has never bought from you.

-If you limit yourself only to those who have visited your site, you’ll miss a considerable chunk of the buying population.
+As we said before, don’t limit yourself only to those who have visited your site.
 You can target customers similar to those who have bought from you, but you still may not have the best results.
-One way to access a fully-engaged audience who might buy your products is to partner with a business that has a customer base likely to be interested in those products.
+One way to access a fully-engaged audience who might buy your products is to partner with a business that has a customer base likely to be interested in your products.

 Reach out to colleagues and others you know with an offer to distribute their offers through your networks in exchange for a return favor.
-Both you and the partner business can benefit from this type of arrangement, since you’ll each have original content to promote to your audiences.
+Both you and the partner business can benefit from this type of arrangement.
+You’ll each have original content to promote to your audiences.
 As with any customer acquisition channel, you should carefully measure ROI to determine if this is an approach that works for your brand.

 Although coupons are a great way to entice customers, cost savings should not be your only value proposition.
-Make sure new and returning customers see your brand as one that provides high-quality products or services, as well as the best possible user experience.
+Make sure new and returning customers see your brand as one that provides high-quality products or services.
+Also, make sure your user experience is sound.
 As a result, you may soon find you’re spending less time coming up with personalized discount offers and more time working hard, serving the many customers you have.